• COM6: Prefabrication

 Alejandro Lopez-Vidal Spain ANDECE

-Emily Lorenz United States PCI
+Emily Lorenz United States -

 Stefano Pampanin Italy Sapienza University of Rome